Beach Towns in Mexico: 17 Amazing Beach Destinations in Mexico For Your Next Vacation

 Popular activities on Cozumel include snorkeling along the Palancar Reef, which is lauded as one of the most impressive diving destinations in the world.

 Apart from snorkeling, you can visit virgin beaches, soak up the sun at beach clubs, check out Mayan ruins, or shop ‘til you drop.
+I recommend picking an activity or two to get involved with during your stay in Cozumel.

-Or, rent a Jeep, cruise the island with the top down and partake in all of the above!
+Or, rent a Jeep, cruise the island with the top down, and partake in all of the above!

 My favorite spot on Cozumel is El Cielo Beach in Punta Sur Eco Park.
 It’s a completely undeveloped beach with an unobstructed view of the ocean, a fantastic swimming spot, and a bar that serves cold beer.
 What more could one ask for?